 What Makes Old Buildings Green?

-Without a doubt we can build structures today that are extraordinarily energy-efficient.
-There are even website dedicated to just that teaching like Green Building Advisor, Green Building Initiative, and almost every state has a green building coalition of some sort.
-Once built, these amazing building recycle water, have living green roofs that keep temps moderate indoors, are nearly net-zero (requiring no power from the electrical grid).
+Without a doubt, we can build structures today that are extraordinarily energy-efficient.
+There are even website dedicated to teaching just that like Green Building Advisor, Green Building Initiative, and almost every state has a green building coalition of some sort.
+Once built, these amazing buildings recycle water, have living green roofs that keep temps moderate indoors, are nearly net-zero (requiring no power from the electrical grid).
 We can build things today that require almost no carbon footprint to operate on an annual basis.

 That is precisely why preserving and repurposing old buildings is a more sustainable option.
 Old buildings required the same huge list of resources and energy to assemble them 100 or 200 years ago, but the work has already been done.
 The materials are already in place.
 There are no more 2x4s to deliver or sheetrock to hang.